Yorkshire Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Yorkshire Bank’s changes.
-While utilising the software is not a prerequisite for Yorkshire Bank , demonstrating you can stay up to date with Yorkshire Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel status.
+This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Yorkshire Bank’s changes.
+Even though using this technology is not a prerequisite for Yorkshire Bank , demonstrating you can stay up to date with Yorkshire Bank’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your firm’s panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+The software creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Yorkshire Bank

-Mortgage companies often vary their requirements.
+Mortgage companies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Yorkshire Bank are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes